 While Welcher and the Rosetta Project’s goal is wider in scope than Arobba’s crowdsourced LiveAndTell, it’s easy to compare and contrast the two in an attempt to find the “better” solution.
-Arobba criticized the Rosetta Project for being too static, for not responding to speakers and learners soon enough – indeed, it does take time for the project to record, etch, and archive new language material.
+Arobba criticized the Rosetta Project for being too static, and for not responding to speakers and learners soon enough – indeed, it does take time for the project to record, etch, and archive new language material.
 On the other hand, the Rosetta Project addresses the need for a research-backed archive of the world’s languages.
-LiveAndTell, while easy-to-use and instantaneous, is self-editing, like Wikipedia.
+LiveAndTell, while easy to use and instantaneous, is self-editing, like Wikipedia.
 Its users must patrol the accuracy of new words or phrases logged on the site.

-Essentially, the two projects focus on different needs and different approaches for language conservation.
+Essentially, the two projects focus on different needs and different approaches to language conservation.
 One is for the public, the other is for researchers or those in academia.
 It remains difficult to argue which, if any, is truly better than the other.
 In the end, languages and dialects continue to be recorded – and that is always a good thing.

 Photograph of the Rosetta Disk’s face.
 See more images at the Rosetta Project website.